 An unfinished basement can be fertile ground — forgive the pun — for new home improvements.
-Whatever you have in mind: a hobby room or home theater, game room, workout space or wine cellar, or even additional bedrooms and family living space, some specific requirements and finishes may limit your options and will influence your choices.
+Whatever you have in mind: a hobby room or home theater, game room, workout space or wine cellar, or even additional bedrooms and a family living space, some specific requirements and finishes may limit your options and will influence your choices.
 If your finished basement is to emerge as functional and attractive additional square footage, planning is an absolute must.

 Here are six specific considerations you’ll want to address before starting your renovation project: